BSc, MBBS (QLD), FRACP

 Dr Kiel is an Australian-trained Gastroenterologist.
 Dr Kiel completed advanced medical training in the field of Gastroenterology at Nambour and Royal Brisbane Hospitals, before completing a year as the Inflammatory Bowel Disease and Functional Gastrointestinal Fellow at the Princess Alexandra Hospital.
 Post training, Dr Kiel completed a clinical observership at the Royal Melbourne Hospital with a focus on functional gastrointestinal disorders.

 Dr Kiel remains committed to the provision of exceptional medical care.
 She is a Fellow of the Royal Australian College of Physicians, and is a member of the Gastroenterology Society of Australia, and the Queensland Gastroenterology Society.
-Dr Kiel is dedicated to ongoing learning and regularly attends both national and international meetings and is actively involved in registrar and medical student teaching.
+Dr Kiel is dedicated to ongoing learning and regularly attends both national and international meetings and conferences.
+Dr Kiel is a Senior Lecturer at the School of Clinical Medicine at The University of Queensland and is actively involved in registrar and medical student teaching.

 MBBS, BSc, FRACP